Olney Ems is a Critical access

 Community CPR and First-Aid

-classes are held monthly by our staff as part of our commitment to accident
+classes are held monthly by hospital staff as part of our commitment to

-prevention.
-In 2009 we partnered with the Olney Fire Department, Olney PD
+accident prevention.
+In 2009 we partnered with the Olney Fire Department,

-and several other agencies to provide a Shattered Dreams program for our
+Olney PD and several other agencies to provide a Shattered Dreams program

-High School students.
-In 2011 we partnered with Vernon College to host a
+for our High School students.
+In 2011we partnered with Vernon College and